MicrosoftDocs/bot-docs/articles/rest-api/bot-framework-rest-direct-line-1-1-send-message.md

 ---
 title: Send a message the bot | Microsoft Docs
 description: Learn how to send a message to the bot using Direct Line API v1.1.
-author: kbrandl
+author: RobStand
-ms.author: kibrandl
+ms.author: kamrani
-manager: rstand
+manager: kamrani
 ms.topic: article
 ms.prod: bot-framework
-ms.date: 06/13/2017
+ms.date: 12/13/2017
 ---

 # Send a message to the bot